SovereignEdgeEU-COGNIT/opennebula-extensions/scaphandre/README.md

 ## Requirements

-1. Root access or user with sudo privileges
+1. Root access or user with sudo privileges to install the packages.
-2. Oneadmin SSH access configured from the Hypervisor node to the Frontend

 ## Installation and usage

 1. Run the `install.sh` script as `root` which will install the dependencies required by Scaphandre (docker) in case they are not installed.
 It will also enable the necessary kernel modules.
+This script will start the Scaphandre container.

 ```
 sh ./install.sh
 ```

-2. Once the previous script has been executed correctly, run the `start_exporter.sh` script as `oneadmin` user which will start Scaphandre inside a docker container, exposing the necessary ports and configuration.
-The Frontend hostname needs to be provided to get the Host ID of the OpenNebula host.
+2. Once the previous script has been executed correctly, run the `generate_conf.sh`.
+This script will generate as output the configuration needed to add to the Prometheus configuration file.

 ```
-sh ./start_exporter.sh frontend-hostname
+sh ./generate_conf.sh
 ```

 As output, you will find something similar to the following: